zwaldowski/semver-release-action/README.md

 # Semantic Versioning Release Action

-This action locates the current version of the repository using its tags, increments it based on the inputs, then creates a tag for that new version at that current commit.
+This action locates the current version of the repository using its tags, increments it based on the inputs, then creates a tag for that new version at the current commit.
 Use it to automate the release deployment of a project.

 ## Inputs

 ### `bump`

 **Required** The type of semantic version increment to make.
-One of `major`, `premajor`, `minor`, `preminor`, `patch`, `prepatch`, or `prerelease`).
+One of `major`, `premajor`, `minor`, `preminor`, `patch`, `prepatch`, or `prerelease`.

 You may get this value from another action, such as zwaldowski/match-label-action.